noise64/golem-ts-multi/README.md

 npm run test
 ```

-Note that the `test` command is only available via `npm run`.

 The first test simply tests if our components metadata is available through `golem-cli component get`.

 The second test will:

 - get the _component URNs_ with `golem-cli component get`
 - generates a _random worker name_, so our tests are starting from a clean state
 - adds 1 - 1 worker for component one and component two with the required _environment variables_ containing the other workers' _component ids_
 - then makes various component invocations with `golem-cli worker invoke-and-await` and tests if the counters - after increments - are holding the right value according to the delegated `add` function calls.

 ## Adding Components